-Pay to Stay is a new Government policy intended to make sure that social housing is available to help those who need it most.
-This is compulsory for stock- holding local authorities and discretionary for Registered Providers, who will have the ability to charge tenants, whose incomes exceed £60,000, rents at near market levels.
+Pay to Stay is a government policy intended to make sure that social housing is available to help those who need it most.
 Registered Providers considering the scheme will need to take account of the potential for increased income, the costs of administration and the impact on their tenants and communities, before deciding whether to implement it.

 Income generated from Pay to Stay will subsidise the development of new homes.
 If our Registered Providers choose to introduce Pay to Stay, it should be combined with a robust housing options approach so tenants moving on from social housing receive advice on the alternative housing options available to them.
+We are not aware that any of the Registered Providers in the borough are intending to implement Pay to Stay.